This Lebanese lentil soup recipe features red lentils, veggies and spices in a flavorful aromatic broth. Make this tasty soup in only 30 minutes!

 Cook everything as directed in the recipe and stir to combine, but don't puree any of the ingredients.

-To create a partially creamy lentil soup
+To create a partially creamy soup

 If you want a bit of texture in the Lebanese red lentil soup, puree only a portion of the ingredients.

-After cooking and just before you would normally puree the pot of soup, remove and reserve anywhere from 1 to 3 cups of the cooked mixture.
+While making the Lebanese lentil soup recipe, just before you would normally puree the pot of soup, remove and reserve anywhere from 1 to 3 cups of the cooked mixture.

 Puree the contents left in the pot, then stir the reserved mixture back in.

-For creamy Lebanese lentil soup
+For creamy lentil soup

 To give the soup a creamy consistency as shown in the photos, simply follow the lentil soup recipe as written in the recipe card below.